← HOME

 CHATGPT VS A TRAVEL AGENT FOR TRAVEL PLANNING

-ChatGPT excels at brainstorming destinations but can't book flights or verify prices.
-Here's when AI chatbots help—and when you need a real travel agent.
+ChatGPT excels at brainstorming destinations but can't book flights or verify real prices.
+Here's when AI chatbots help—and when you need human expertise.

 By Maddy S. ·